nightscout/nightscout.github.io/docs/vendors/raspberry-pi/raspberry-pi.md

 * Monitor w/ power and HDMI cables (NOTE: The Raspberry 4 and 5 use micro HDMI, so you will need to ensure you have an adapter for that)
 * Cloudflare account
 * A GitHub account
-* A Domain Name (Using DigtialPlat)
+* A Domain Name (Using DigitalPlat)

 ![rp](./img/RP1.png)

 Unfortunately Raspberry Pis have become more expensive in recent years.
 However, they are still relatively cheap devices for their form factor and specs.
 You can pick up a Pi 5 kit for $160 and a Pi 4 kit for $120.
-Not cheap in anyway, but these are kits that come with all you need.
+Not cheap in any way, but these are kits that come with all you need.
 Power cable, micro SD card with an adapter, proper micro HDMI adapter, and also a nice case too.

 ![rp](./img/RP2.png)

-You can also go the cheaper route and pick up a Pi 3b for around $20 on ebay.
+You can also go the cheaper route and pick up a Pi 3B for around $20 on ebay.
 However, you'll still need buy everything else separately including the power supply.

 ![rp](./img/RP3.png)

 You'll also need to buy a domain as well, but I will get into that later.
-The domain will be your only reoccurring cost for this entire setup (Besides power of course).

 ## Raspberry Pi Imager

 Once you have everything, take both your micro sd card and sd card reader and plug it into your computer.
 (NOT plugged into your raspberry pi) Next you'll need to install the Raspberry Pi Imager.
 Link [here](https://www.raspberrypi.com/software/)
-One thing to note is that this set up can be done on Windows, Linux or Mac.
+One thing to note is that this setup can be done on Windows, Linux or Mac.
 Raspberry Pi has imaging software for each OS.
 Once downloaded, open the imager up and click on `CHOOSE DEVICE`.
 Depending on which Pi you purchased, you'll need to choose the corresponding device.
 So for 3 pick 3 and so on.
 For this tutorial I will be using a Raspberry Pi 3b.
 The instructions should be the same regardless of which version of the Raspberry Pi you have.
 If there are unique instructions for a certain version I will mention it.

 ![rp](./img/RP4.png)